The Truth Behind AI Hallucinations: Why Generative Models Fabricate Facts and How to Tame Them

 7. Layering Supervision in Workflows

-• Human review in high-stakes tasks: If outputs will be subject to compliance or a high-stake system, indicate review needed before human dissemination.
+- Human review in high-stakes tasks: If outputs are subject to compliance or a high-stake system, indicate review needed before human dissemination.

-• Automated and manual hybrid: It is possible to integrate a layer of automated checks with trained human judgment for the best outcome.
+- Automated and manual hybrid: Integrate a layer of automated checks with trained human judgment for the best outcome.

 Scenario 1: Healthcare documentation